ianstormtaylor/slate/docs/reference/slate-react/plugins.md

 }
 ```

-You must spread the `props.attributes` onto the top-level DOM node you use to render the node.
+You must spread the `props.attributes` onto the top-level DOM node you use to render the block.

 ### `shouldNodeComponentUpdate`